“They stole my idea.”

 It took awhile to get over that shot to the gut, but soon I realized that just because someone else had the same idea with a timestamp earlier than my own, it doesn’t mean that my image is any less significant.
 Plus, I made leaps and bounds in editing skills putting this thing together.
 If I had seen her photo before mine, I probably would’ve scrapped my idea and done something different.
 And I’m glad that didn’t happen.
 I love the image I created.

 Here’s another example.
 My image, “Rough Drafts” is on the left and Von Wong’s is on the right.

 I actually did get called out on this one, with a random message in my inbox reading, “Hey, you didn’t happen to see our image, did you?”
-Which, honestly, was pretty annoying.
+Which seemed…a little hostile.
 Not because of the message itself (which I still haven’t been able to figure out the tone…), but because the photo I ended up with wasn’t even my original idea.
 In the image I wanted to create, I was going to be standing on the beach with the typewriter floating in the air in front of me.
 I didn’t want to be sitting on the ground typing; I figured it would be too easy.
 After hauling it down to the beach though, it became very apparent; that typewriter was heavy as fuck, and there was no way I was going to be able to hold it in any kind of realistic position in front of me.
-So I said screw it and sat it on the ground in front of me instead.
-This wasn’t a copy – it was the result of a botched idea to begin with.
+The light was disappearing fast, so I said screw it and sat it on the ground in front of me instead.
+This whole photo was the result of a botched idea.
 An entirely new idea was concocted in just enough time to get something done as the light was running out.